romkof/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Speed limit (30km/h)	| Speed limit (30km/h)      					|

-The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
-This compares favorably to the accuracy on the test set of 0.938
+The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
+This compares favorably to the accuracy on the test set of 0.942

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)
+#### 3.Top 5 softmax probabilities

 The code for making predictions on my final model is located in the 26th cell of the Ipython notebook.

-For the all imagesб except for slippery roads sing, the model is sure what was displayed.
+For the all images, except for slippery roads sing, the model is sure what was displayed.
 Here is prediction for all 5 images:

 ![alt text][softmax]